IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 The application itself will need to obtain some tabular data-specific metadata from the Dataverse - the DDI fragment that describes the variables and some pre-processed summary statistics for the data vectors.
 In order to produce the latter, the Dataverse application also needs to be able to execute some R code on the server.
-Unlike the TwoRavens application, Dataverse uses `Rserve <https://rforge.net/Rserve/>`_ to communicate to R. Rserve is installed as a "contributor" R package.
+Instead of ``rApache``, Dataverse uses `Rserve <https://rforge.net/Rserve/>`_ to communicate to R. Rserve is installed as a "contributor" R package.
 It runs as a daemon process on the server accepting network connections on a dedicated port.
-Dataverse project supplies an :fixedwidthplain:`init.d`-style startup file.
-The R setup in step ``2.`` will install the script and configure it so that the daemon gets started automatically when the system boots.
+Dataverse project supplies an :fixedwidthplain:`init.d`-style startup file for the daemon.
+The R setup in step ``2.`` will set it up so that the daemon gets started automatically when the system boots.

 In addition to Rserve, there are 14 more R library packages that the TwoRavens R